-The LTIP is designed to motivate and reward executives to deliver total returns (share price growth and strong dividends), and to recognize both consistent achievement against operational and strategic targets and North West's total returns compared to other public Canadian and U.S. retailers.
+The LTIP is designed to motivate and reward executives to deliver total returns based on growth in share price and dividends, and to recognize both consistent achievement against operational and strategic targets and North West's total returns compared to other public Canadian and U.S. retailers.